 How does birth in the caul influence the baby’s microbiota?

 I don’t know the answer to this question.
 However, increasingly research is identifying the importance of intestinal microbiota for health, including immune development and function (Bengmark 2012).
-This is now thought to be the mechanism behind the increased risk of long term health problems for babies not born via the vagina ie. by c-section (Azad, et al. 2013; Penders, et al. 2006).
+I have written about this topic in more detail in another post.
 During a vaginal birth the baby is colonized by microorganisms as he passes through the vagina.
-Penders et al.’s study concluded that: “Term infants who were born vaginally at home and were breastfed exclusively seemed to have the most ‘beneficial’ gut microbiota”.
 So, this raises questions about what happens if the baby does not come into contact with vaginal microorganisms because the amniotic sac is intact?
 In theory, during a waterbirth the pool water is likely to contain microorganisms from the mother, therefore the baby could become colonized.
 But on land – I don’t know.

 C-section and the amniotic sac